 Mold and mildew are like fungus siblings: they can look a lot alike, and both prefer areas that are warm and moist.
 It is worth noting what are the important differences between the two, such differences that both you and your tenants need to know to sustain the cleanliness and safety of your Evanston rental properties.
 By means of educating yourself on how to spot the difference between toxic mold and mildew, you can well prevent a little problem from growing into an expensive nightmare.

 There exist many different kinds of mold and mildew, most of which are not considered toxic or poisonous.
-And the likelihoods are that your tenant doesn’t recognize crucial details concerning mold or mildew, what it looks like, or what to do if they chance upon it.
+And the likelihood is high that your tenant doesn’t recognize crucial details concerning mold or mildew, what it looks like, or what to do if they chance upon it.
 Mildew, for example, is a common surface fungus that looks typically gray or white.
 It is typically flat and powdery, often collecting in bathrooms or other areas that are frequently damp.
 It can have a bad smell, particularly if tolerated long enough that it has grown considerably for some time.
 Mildew can usually be removed quite easily by the tenant with a bleach solution and a scrub brush.

 Mold, then again, is commonly more invasive and a lot harder to get rid of.
 It prefers to hide in walls and ceilings, specifically those with high humidity levels or water damage.
 This can make mold hard to spot.
 Typically, the first clue that you have a mold problem is the smell.
 Mold smells musty, a foul odor that doesn’t disappear.
 The next indicator of mold is the color.
 Molds can cultivate in a variety of blacks, greens, and even reds, and may look fuzzy or sometimes slimy.